SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ### Features

-The game is comprised of a home page, game page, score page, how to play page and a 404 error page.
+The game is comprised of a home page, game page, score page/ gameover page, how to play page and a 404 error page.

-* The Home page, Game page, Score page/Gameover page and How to play page are implemented in index.html.
-Css style display was used to hide and display the certain sections at certain points in the game.
+* The **Home page**, **Game page**, **Score page/Gameover page** and **How to play page** are implemented in index.html.
+Css
+  style display was used to hide and display the certain sections at certain points in the game.

-* The 404 error page  is in a seperate html file called 404.html.
+* The **404 error page**  is in a seperate html file called 404.html.

 All sections in the game have the following in common: